Is Sports Betting Legal in your State?

 Vermont

-• Legal sports betting: No
+- Legal sports betting: Yes

-• Allowed forms of sports betting: None
+- Allowed forms of sports betting: Online/mobile only

 Virginia

-• Legal sports betting: Yes
+- Legal sports betting: Yes

 The first bets in Virginia were cast in January 2021 as a comprehensive sports betting bill was brought into law in April 2020.
-Numerous popular brands are starting operations in this state, so you’re likely to have multiple betting options very soon.
+Numerous popular brands are starting operations in this state, so you’re likely to have multiple regulated options very soon.

 Washington